Searching

 front:re:^[a-c]1$

-like the above, but will not match if any other text falls before or after a1/b1/c1.
+same as the previous example, but will not match if any other text falls before or after a1/b1/c1.

 tag:re:^parent$

-find notes with the exact tag "parent", disregarding any child tags like "parent::child"
+finds notes with the exact tag "parent", disregarding any child tags like "parent::child".

 "tag:re:lesson-(1[7-9]|2[0-5])"